 Trap Free Montana Public Lands, Inc. (TFMPL) is a nonprofit 501(c)(4) coalition of diverse supporters.
 Our board comprises farmers, hikers, scientists, retired law enforcement, and lobbyists.

-TFMPL mission is to achieve trapping reform and trap free Montana public lands by advocating for ethics, modern day science, responsible stewardship of our wildlife and public lands.
+TFMPL mission is to achieve trapping reform and trap free Montana public lands by advocating for ethics, best available science, responsible stewardship of our wildlife and public lands.

 Montana’s few and lax trapping regulations are among the worst in the country.
 Montana received a D- grade in comparison to the rest of the nation.
 Our wildlife, including rare and protected species, and family pets all pay the consequences.
 Trapping is a commercialized recreation for less than 1% of Montanans resulting in an average of 60,000 reported wildlife killed annually in the state for fun and fur.
 The majority of species do not even need to be reported.
 Many don’t have a quota and some of which can be trapped in unlimited numbers, without a quota, year round, and without a trapping license for residents.

 TFMPL goals further the common good and general welfare of the people of Montana, the wildlife, and the visitors to the state and our economy by fostering responsible and safe use of our public lands and improved trapping regulations.

 Under the Public Trust, all Montanans and all US citizens have a say for wildlife.
 The major draws to our state for residents, visitors, and small business are our incredible wildlife and our treasured public lands.
 The trappers seek to seize them both, to exploit them for their own personal gain including via the political arena.
 They pay a pittance to Montana Fish Wildlife and Parks or nothing at all profitting off publicly owned resources.

 We cannot let this happen!